NCAS-CMS/cfa-conventions/source/cfa.md

 #### `format`

-* Names the string-valued variable containing the case-insensitive file formats for fragments stored in external files.q
+* Names the string-valued variable containing the case-insensitive file formats for fragments stored in external files.

 * The `format` term must be omitted if there is no `file` variable.